FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Elevation from Points and LiDAR.rst

 .. image:: ../../img/Buttons/addlayer.png

-1. Click on Layer>\ Add Layers >\ Add Delimited Text Layer or click on the Open Data Source Manager icon and navigate to the Delimited Text tab.
+1. Click on Layer>\ Add Layers >\ Add Delimited Text Layer or click on the Open Data Source Manager button and navigate to the Delimited Text tab.
    Add the delimited text data, following the figure below.

 2. There are many options to help sort the data.